FTChinese/reprint/README.md

 # FTChinese Reprint API Guideline
 For now, there are only two APIs for your to access FTChinese content for reprint.
 ## Latest Headlines
-It shows the latest headlines that can be syndicated for reprint.
-An Example here:
+It shows the latest headlines that can be syndicated for reprint in JSON format.
+An example here:

 ```
 {